 Shanti Stupa’s architecture blends Japanese and traditional Ladakhi styles, with intricate carvings and colourful paintings adorning its walls.
 You can reach the stupa by hiking up the steep stairs or taking a taxi or car.
 The stupa is open to visitors from sunrise to sunset, and tourists can explore the inside of the stupa, which houses beautiful statues and paintings depicting various Buddhist deities and teachings.

 Shanti Stupa is magnificent when illuminated at night, and visitors can attend the nightly prayer ceremony, which includes chanting and meditation.
-It is certainly a must-visit destination for those interested in knowing Buddhism, history or just looking to soak in the breathtaking beauty of Ladakh.
+It is certainly a must-visit destination for those interested in knowing Buddhism, and history or just looking to soak in the breathtaking beauty of Ladakh.

 Ayu, one of the hamlets, boasts of natural springs that provide agricultural and drinking water and renowned medicinal spring water that attracts people from far and wide for healing.